adunning/latin-greek-scientific-terminology/vocabulary/greek-vocabulary.md

 PAN-, PANT-
 :   'all', 'complete'
-:   PAN-GAM-ic, pertaining to indiscriminate mating, or found in all seeds; PAN-GE-a; PAN-ZOO-tic, in veterinary medicine, affecting many kinds of animals
+:   PAN-GAM-ic, pertaining to indiscriminate mating, or found in all seeds; PAN-GAE-a; PAN-ZOO-tic, in veterinary medicine, affecting many kinds of animals

 PNEUMON-, PNEUM-
 :   'lung'